-All operators of ground transportation and ramp support vehicles on Airport premises must comply with Operations personnel, Emergency personnel, traffic signs, signals, pavement markings, and other physical, electrical and mechanical, traffic control devices placed and maintained by the Director unless directed otherwise by authorized personnel.
+All operators of ground transportation and ramp equipment on Airport premises must comply with Operations personnel, Emergency personnel, traffic signs, signals, pavement markings, and other physical, electrical and mechanical, traffic control devices placed and maintained on Airport property, unless directed otherwise by authorized personnel.
+Vehicle operators are responsible for the safety and activities of passengers.

 All persons are responsible for their own safety and compliance with all Rules and Regulations contained herein.
 It is the responsibility of drivers to ensure that all vehicles and equipment operated on the AOA are used and maintained in safe operating condition.
-Airport Operations and Safety personnel are authorized to inspect any vehicle or piece of equipment on the Airfield Areas and direct its removal from the AOA if determined said vehicle or equipment fails to meet safety and maintenance standards required for use on Airport property.
+Airport Operations and Safety personnel are authorized to inspect any vehicle or equipment on the Airfield Areas and direct its removal from the AOA if determined said vehicle or equipment fails to meet safety and maintenance standards required for use on Airport property.

-Accidents, emergencies, spills, suspicious activity, and incidents that require immediate attention must be reported to the Airport Communications Center by calling 911, (916) 929-5000 or (916) 874-0456 (which is the number on the back of your Airport badge).
+Accidents, emergencies, spills, suspicious activity, and incidents must be reported to the Airport Communications Center by calling 911, (916) 929-5000 or for non-emergencies (916) 874-0456 (which is the number on the back of every Airport badge).

-Bikes, etc.: Bikes, skateboards, and other personal/recreational transportation devices, shall not be operated on the Secured Area/Air Operations Area (AOA) unless authorized by the Director.
+Bicycles, etc.: Bicycles, skateboards, scooters and other personal/recreational transportation devices, shall not be operated on the Secured Area/Air Operations Area (AOA) unless authorized by the Director.
 Permitted operators must comply with all Airport vehicle and traffic rules.
 The VSRs, vehicle checkpoints, SIDA access areas, and ramps areas are all part of the AOA.

-SSD officers are permitted to use their bicycles on the AOA as follows:
+SSO officers are permitted to use their bicycles on the AOA as follows:

-- Under the footprint of the terminals/concourses - Under the APM guideway - Along blast wall from gate 135 to APM guideway for access to CB while operating a motor vehicle (Vehicle Code (VC) §23123).
-Motorists must use a hands-free device.
+- Under the footprint of the terminals/concourses - Under the APM guideway - Along blast wall from gate 135 to APM guideway for access to CB